Andonome/stories/effect_summaries.md

 ## Delivered

-Creates an illusion, a formless cloud of inky darkness.
+Creates an illusion, a formless cloud of inky darkness, fitting in the plam of your hand.

 0. Create 1 illusion.
 1. Create 3 illusinos.